 - Any allegation against the Headteacher should be referred directly to the Chair of the Governors.
-It is the responsibility of the Chair of the Governing Body to refer cases appropriately. - Any allegations against staff should be made directly to the Headteacher as a matter of urgency. - The Headteacher or Designated Senior Officer will be advised by the Local Authority Safeguarding / Protection Co-ordinator; - Actions are taken to safeguard children in school in accordance with the guidance set out in the "All Wales Child Protection Procedures" document.
+It is the responsibility of the Chair of the Governing Body to refer cases appropriately to the Central Referral Team.
+If the Chair of Governors is unavailable, the member of staff can seek advice from the Central Referral Team. - Any allegations against staff should be made directly to the Headteacher as a matter of urgency. - The Headteacher or Designated Senior Officer will contact the Chair of Governors and Central Referral Team to discuss the next steps and be advised by the Local Authority Safeguarding / Protection Co-ordinator.
+Staff should not confront the person the allegation is against or share information with anyone else. - Actions are taken to safeguard children in school in accordance with the guidance set out in the "All Wales Child Protection Procedures" document.
 These will be agreed after consultation with the School, the individual concerned, the individual's trade union representative, and the Human Resources department; - The Headteacher or Senior Officer (or Chair of the Governing Body) must make a referral stating at the top of the form that it is an allegation against a professional.
 If the Headteacher or Senior Officer (or Chair of Governing Body) is not sure about this, they should discuss the content of the allegation with the School Child Protection Co-ordinator.
-The nature, content and context of the allegation will be discussed together with agreed actions;

-- Initial inquiries should establish: - That an allegation has been made - What is the allegation - When and where the alleged case(s) occurred - Any other party involved - Any others present - If the allegation does not lead to further action under the Child Protection Procedures, the Safeguarding / School Protection Co-ordinator, in conjunction with Human Resources, will be able to advise on any action to taken - if at all - to address any issues that have arisen; - If the allegation leads to further action under the Child Protection Procedures, a strategy meeting will be arranged.
+The nature, content and context of the allegation will be discussed together with agreed actions; - Initial inquiries should establish: - That an allegation has been made - What is the allegation - When and where the alleged case(s) occurred - Any other party involved - Any others present - If the allegation does not lead to further action under the Child Protection Procedures, the Safeguarding / School Protection Co-ordinator, in conjunction with Human Resources, will be able to advise on any action to taken - if at all - to address any issues that have arisen; - If the allegation leads to further action under the Child Protection Procedures, a strategy meeting will be arranged.
 The Headteacher or Designated Senior Officer should be present, or the Chair of the Governing Body where the allegation relates to the Headteacher.
 The Chair of the Governing Body may be required to withdraw from the meeting when certain information is discussed.) - The strategy meeting will agree an outcome / outcome and recommend actions, once the statutory authorities have concluded.
 This may involve dealing with the matter in accordance with the school's disciplinary policy by means of an independent investigation or Human Resources as required.
-The investigation report will then be sent to the Chair of the Governing Body and the Headteacher to decide whether further action is required - False or malicious allegations will be dealt with in accordance with the school's discipline policy.
+The investigation report will then be sent to the Chair of the Governing Body and the Headteacher to decide whether further action is required - False or malicious allegations will be dealt with in accordance with the school's discipline policy. - Welsh Government guidance ("Keeping Learners Safe"2000) indicates that all education staff need to know that inappropriate behaviour with, or towards, childred is unacceptable.
+Under the Sexual Offences Act 2003, it is an offence for a person over 18 to have a sexual relationship with a child under 18 where that person is in a position of trust in respect of that child, even if the relationship is consensual.
+This applies where the child is in full-time education and the person works in the same establishment as the child, even if he/she does not teach the child.